pradeepsinngh/Neural-Machine-Translation/README.md

 3. Part 3: Prediction

 ### Preprocessing

-Preprocess

-For this project, you won't use text data as input to your model.
-Instead, you'll convert the text into sequences of integers using the following preprocess methods:
+Neural Network don't accpet textual data as input, they need input in numerical format only.
+So, we will have to text into sequences of integers.
+We will use following preprocess methods in Keras:

-    Tokenize the words into ids
+- Tokenization: Tokenize the words into ids
-    Add padding to make all the sequences the same length.
+- Padding: Add padding to make all the sequences the same length.

-Time to start preprocessing the data...
-Tokenize (IMPLEMENTATION)
+#### Tokenize

 For a neural network to predict on text data, it first has to be turned into data it can understand.
 Text data like "dog" is a sequence of ASCII character encodings.
 Since a neural network is a series of multiplication and addition operations, the input data needs to be number(s).